Marlamin/WoWFormatTest/README.md

 Exports various WoW model formats to Wavefront .obj.
 Primary application.
 #### WoWFormatLib
 Does parsing of WoW's raw data files and returns them in a object that other applications can use.
 Handles CASC (WoW's filesystem), file parsing.
-#### MinimapCompiler
+#### MaxiMapCompiler
 Compiles minimaps.
-Not important, but still actively developed as I will need it for my other projects soon.
+Can also upscale tiles to 512x512 if they are still 256x256.
+#### MaxiMapCutter
+Cuts compiled minimaps into Google Maps/Leaflet compatible tilesets.
 ### Test projects
 #### WoWFormatTest
 App used to test some formats with.